dbfarms/cac-farmshop/readme.md

 ***************
 where i left off:
+1) sidebarcategory should be able to tell position of page in relation to farmgood on left most and then highlight differently the map tree

+to do:
 1) left border on fgs and maybe center them better
   1a) consider turning dropdown into list that highlights as you scroll down
 2) cart, add ability to simply change number of item instead of adding, see form that updates as you change it to make sure amount is ok